 Bigger doesn’t mean better to get the performance and efficiency that count.
 Having a unit too small will stress the system and provide inadequate comfort.
 Having a unit that is too big for your home will cause the unit to come on and cool the house rapidly while drawing a lot of power.
 This quick cycling process draws more energy than would be used under the regular operation of an appropriately sized unit.
 The system on start-up takes about 5 minutes of operation to achieve full capacity and efficiency.
 Short cycling also does not allow the system to dehumidify properly.

 Before you replace your AC system, make sure your system is sized properly to match your needs and budget.
-American Air & Heat can help.
+American Air & Plumbing can help.
 We will thoroughly analyze your home and comfort requirements to determine the proper size and system.

 Here are three tips to help get the most value from your AC:

 Spraying air fresheners or lighting candles only mask odors.
 They don’t get rid of them because the order source is still there.
 From decades of experience, we know that bacteria, dust mites, animal dander, cat saliva and mold may be at the root of the problem.
 One method to sanitize the air is installing germicidal (UV) lights in your home AC system.
 UV-C helps kill odors and inhibit the growth of biological contaminants, sterilizing surfaces and flowing air in the HVAC system.
-Click here to learn more about AC UV-C Germicidal systems from American Air and Heat.
+Click here to learn more about AC UV-C Germicidal systems from American Air and Plumbing.

 According to EPA studies, exposure to air pollutants indoors can be 100 times greater than outdoors.
 While frequent dusting and vacuuming can help reduce the amount of dust and dust mites, not all airborne contaminants can be eliminated.
 High quality HEPA filters can help eliminate particles that are too small to be caught by a vacuum.
 UV-C germicidal light systems are an excellent choice to fight mold, mildew, allergens, bacteria and even viruses in your indoor air.
-Call American Air & Heat to learn about purifying the air in your home.
-Click here to learn more about high quality HEPA filters from American Air and Heat.
+Call American Air & Plumbing to learn about purifying the air in your home.
+Click here to learn more about high quality HEPA filters from American Air and Plumbing.

 Thermostat temperature settings depend on the time of year and your personal comfort preferences.
 During the summer, the temperature setting on average is 75°-80°.
 During the winter months, 68°-72° is the average.
 For homes with programmable thermostats, avoid setting drastic temperature changes.
 To keep your system from working harder than necessary, do not set a temperature differential of more than 3 to 5 degrees.